Joy-mark-AG/react-hook-cart/README.md

 #### 🔗 `CartProvider`

 This is a Provider Component to wrapper around your entire app(or a section of it) in order to create context for the cart.

+- `storage` can take other methods to store cart, default uses localStorage.

 ```tsx
 import { CartProvider } from "react-hook-cart";